+3.5.1 Lack of Progress is defined as

+A) Any instance where the robot is lost or stuck, or cannot identify victims (essentially, the robot is no longer progressing through the arena and scoring points).

+B) Any time a robot completely crosses a black tile. ie. travels onto the black tile and leaves a black tile via a different direction.C) When a team captain declares.

-- 3.5.1 Lack of Progress is defined as any instance where the robot is lost or stuck, or cannot identify victims; essentially, the robot is no longer progressing through the arena and scoring points. - 3.5.2 As referees will not know the programming protocols written into the robot's code that may allow the robot to recognize and self-correct for any Lack of Progress it is the team captain's responsibility to identify and call Lack of Progress. - 3.5.3 If the team captain calls Lack of Progress they must return the robot to the start of the module, hallway or ramp where the Lack of Progress occured (and incur a touch penalty per 3.4.6).
-If after the third attempt there is continued Lack of Progress, the team captain can choose to move the robot to the end of the module/hallway/ramp to continue on. - 3.5.4 A team may elect to stop the round early at any time.
+3.5.2 As referees will not know the programming protocols written into the robot's code that may allow the robot to recognize and self-correct for any Lack of Progress it is the team captain's responsibility to identify and call Lack of Progress (except in the case of black tiles).

+3.5.3 If the team captain (or referee in the case of crossing black tiles) calls Lack of Progress the robot must be returned to the closest entry/exit tile of the module or ramp where the Lack of Progress occurred.
+Team captains can choose the direction their robot begins to either re-enter the module or start to explore an additional module.

+3.5.4 A team may elect to stop the round early at any time.
 In this case, the team captain must indicate to the referee the team's desire to terminate.
 The team will be awarded all points achieved up to the call for end of round.
-There is no additional touch penalty for picking up the robot once end of round is called.
+There is no additional penalty for picking up the robot once end of round is called.